-- The event organizer has a written water conservation policy. - The event organizer measures the water used in its office and requests its water consumption data for its events from the venues and other suppliers with significant water usage. - 3.
-The event organizer takes steps to minimize overall water consumption. - 4.
-The event organizer has annual reduction targets for water consumption for its office operations and for its events (calculated as total consumption divided by the number of attendees). - The event organizer provides guidance to suppliers, exhibitors, attendees, and staff on minimizing water use.
+- The event organizer has a written water conservation policy. - The event organizer requests its water consumption data from the venue and other suppliers with significant water usage. - The event organizer takes steps to minimize overall water consumption. - 4.
+The event organizer has water reduction targets for each occurrence of the event (calculated as total consumption divided by the number of attendees). - The event organizer provides guidance to suppliers, exhibitors, attendees, and staff on minimizing water use.